LukeThornton92/Milestone-Project-1-OTP/README.md

 * I relied upon W3schools, MDN web docs and stack overflow for general references throughout the project.

 ### **Content:**
-* All content was written by myself except for the below excerpt on teachings.html
+* All content was written by myself.
 * Icons in the Navbar and footer were taken from [Font Awesome](https://fontawesome.com)
 * All fonts imported from - [Google Fonts](https://fonts.google.com/)
 * Accessibility checker - [WAVE - Web accessibility evaluation tool](https://wave.webaim.org/)